Fran Pavley: Climate policy

 Pavley's role in establishing California's nation-leading policies to reduce greenhouse gas emissions led syndicated columnist Joe Mathews to describe her in 2016 as "the mother of California climate change policy."
 Following passage of California's clean car law in 2002, which was later adopted by 13 other states, Pavley was named by Governing magazine as one of the United States' top public officials of the year.
 She traveled broadly nationally and internationally to speak on climate policy, and was a member of the California delegation attending UN Climate Conferences in Copenhagen in 2009 and Paris in 2015.
 As the end of her final term in the Legislature approached, former Governor Gray Davis told CALmatters that she would be nearly impossible to replace as an environmental leader.
 "That's like saying, 'Who's going to be the next Babe Ruth or the next Steve Jobs?'"
 Davis said.
 "We're talking Olympian stature here with Fran."

-2017-Present
+Post-legislative career

-Fran Pavley currently serves as the Environmental Policy Director of the USC Schwarzenegger Institute.
+Pavley currently serves as the Environmental Policy Director of the USC Schwarzenegger Institute.
 She has also been appointed to the Wildlife Conservation Board and the Santa Monica Mountains Conservancy Board.
 In addition, she continues to work with other advocates on the construction of a wildlife crossing over the busy 101 freeway.
-Fran Pavley also serves as a member of boards and committees including New Energy Nexus, Cal-ETC, and UCLA Law's Emmett Institute on Climate Change & the Environment.
+Pavley also serves as a member of boards and committees including New Energy Nexus, Cal-ETC, and UCLA Law's Emmett Institute on Climate Change & the Environment.